r-stein/sublime-text-latex-smart-quotes/README.md

 - You can use `ctrl+l "` or `ctrl+l '` to insert the usual quotation marks instead of the LaTeX and language specific.

-- The language detection checks for the babel package, hence it won't work use an other package for language support
+- The language detection checks for the babel package, hence it won't work if you use an other package for language support.

 ## Options